Inter-Process Communication (IPC) allows isolated processes to communicate securely and is key to building more complex applications.

 Because this mechanism uses a JSON-RPC like protocol under the hood to serialize requests and responses, all arguments and return data must be serializable to JSON.

-- Commands still use message passing under the hood, so don't share the same security pitfalls as real FFI interfaces.↩
+- Because Commands still use message passing under the hood, they do not share the same security pitfalls as real FFI interfaces do.↩